[Opinion] Poland's PiS prepares 'failsafe' for October election

 Already a member?

-Last summer's attempt to exclude smaller parties from winning European Parliament seats by raising the effective threshold to over 16 percent (with the EU's maximum being five percent) was - unexpectedly - struck down by president Andrej Duda.
+Last summer's attempt to exclude smaller parties from winning European Parliament seats by raising the effective threshold to over 16 percent (with the EU's maximum being five percent) was - unexpectedly - struck down by president Andrzej Duda.

 With the upcoming parliamentary elections, it's time for a sequel.